Battle of Anegawa: Battle

+In this battle, Stephen Turnbull regarded Kazumasa, Tadatsugu, Yasumasa, and Tadakatsu, as Four Tokugawa Guardians.
+Ieyasu unleashed his second division under Tadakatsu and Yasumasa onto Asakura's left flank, surrounding Asakura Kagetake.
+It was recorded that at the beginning of this battle, as the Tokugawa army was being steadily pushed back by the Asakura army, Tadakatsu suddenly rode his horse and charged alone against the approaching 10,000-strong Asakura army.
+Seeing this, the panicked Ieyasu immediately lead his forces to counter the advance of Asakura and to save Tadakatsu.
+In the end, they manage to defeat the Asakura army.
+Tadakatsu survived the battle despite the grave danger he faced.

-A famous duel involved Magara Jurozaemon, and his eldest son Magara Jurosaburo (Naomoto), who both covered the retreat of the Asakura army to the northern bank.
-Both were eventually killed however when confronted by four Mikawa samurai, Kosaka Shikibu, Kosaka Gorojiro, Kosaka Rokurogoro, and Yamada Muneroku, and a fifth samurai named Aoki Jozaemon.
+There is also a report of single combat between Honda Tadakatsu against a giant Asakura warrior named Magara Naotaka, also known as Magara Jurozaemon.
+However, The duel was cut short when the Asakura army started to retreat.
+Naotaka and his eldest son Magara Jurosaburo (Naomoto) covered the retreat of the Asakura army to the northern bank.
+Both were eventually killed when confronted by four Mikawa samurai, Kosaka Shikibu, Kosaka Gorojiro, Kosaka Rokurogoro, and Yamada Muneroku, and a fifth samurai named Aoki Jozaemon.

-In another notable engagement, an Azai samurai named Endo Kizaemon attempted to take Nobunaga's head, but was stopped short by Takenaka Kyusaku, younger brother of Takenaka Hanbei.
+In another notable engagement, an Azai samurai named Endō Naotsune attempted to take Nobunaga's head but was stopped short by Takenaka Kyusaku, younger brother of Takenaka Hanbei.
 Another Oda samurai, Sakai Masahisa, was under attack from Azai forces under Isono Kazumasa, when he lost his son Sakai Kyūzō.

-After the Tokugawa forces finished off the Asakura, they turned around and attacked the Azai's right flank.
-The troops of Mino Triumvirate, who were under Inaba Ittetsu, were held in reserve, advancing to hit the Azai's left flank, they even left the task of besieging Yokoyama castle to aid in the battle.
+After the Tokugawa forces finished off the Asakura, they turned around and attacked the Azai's right flank by sending Tadakatsu and Yasumasa's units.
+The troops of Mino Triumvirate, who were under Inaba Ittetsu, were held in reserve, advancing to hit the Azai's left flank.
+They left the task of besieging Yokoyama castle to aid in the battle.
 The Azai and Asakura's forces were immediately defeated.

 There is a battlefield memorial marker in Nomura-cho, Nagahama city, in Shiga Prefecture.